 Weight: 4 to 12 pounds

-Physical characteristics: Short and smooth coated with traditional black and tan coloring
+Physical characteristics: Short and smooth coat; traditional black-and-tan coloring

 12 of 14

-The Beauceron is the largest of the French Sheepdog breeds and has a long history of herding sheep and cattle in the French countryside.
-They’re affectionate, smart, and energetic, meaning they require a lot of mental and physical stimulation.
+The Beauceron is the largest of the French sheepdog breeds, and it has a long history of herding sheep and cattle in the French countryside.
+These dogs are affectionate, smart, and energetic, meaning they require a lot of mental and physical stimulation.
+They’re moderate shedders but tend to shed profusely in the spring and fall.
+A brushing once or twice a week should suffice for them.

 Height: 24 to 27.5 inches